-- 5.1 Scholarly or professional contributions to the wider community relevant to the member's academic discipline and scholarship will also be taken into account.
-Evidence of service to a member's professional community includes, but is not limited to, editorial work, conference organization, consulting engagements, and the practice and/or application of a member's professional expertise etc. - 5.2 Meritorious activity in this area would, for example, include: service, requiring professional expertise, on Royal Commissions; executive appointments to national, regional, or provincial bodies; and, consultative work bringing distinction to the University. - 5.3 This criterion will be given greater relative weight for Faculty members who are frequently called upon, because of their professional expertise, to serve the wider community as experts or consultants, especially when this activity is considered by the Rank and Tenure Committee to be a service beneficial to the University. - 5.3.1 Because serving on Faculty committees and advising student organizations are normal requirements of one's academic duties in a university, such service, in itself, shall not merit special consideration, nor does non professional service to one's community or church necessarily enhance one's professional competence or status. - 5.3.2 Nonetheless, those charged with the responsibility of evaluation may reward exceptional service in these areas by taking it into account as a secondary criterion.
+- 4.1 Service to the University Community.
+Faculty members have the right and the responsibility to participate in the functioning of their Departments, Faculties, and the University.
+Faculty members also have the right to participate in the Faculty Association.
+Service to the University shall include, but not be limited to, administrative duties and committee service, where relevant, that is related to each of these units.
+Evaluation criteria also include a member's service to students.
+All such service is recognized to facilitate University governance and enhance the student's academic experience. - 4.2 Meritorious activity in this area may be assessed by a Faculty member's degree of constructive and imaginative participation in the academic affairs of the University and in programmes supporting the academic community. - 4.3 Service to the Academic/Professional Community.
+Faculty members have the right and responsibility to participate in their profession, and academic community through active membership on appropriate bodies, such as councils, committees, editorial boards, and as referees for the evaluation of scholarly work. - 4.4 Additional evidence of service to a member's professional community includes, but is not limited to, conference organization, consulting engagements, and the practice and/or application of a member's professional expertise etc. - 4.5 Meritorious activity in this area would, for example, include: service, requiring professional expertise, on Royal Commissions; executive appointments to national, regional, or provincial bodies; and, consultative work bringing distinction to the University. - 4.6 This criterion will be given greater relative weight for Faculty members who are frequently called upon, because of their professional expertise, to serve the wider community as experts or consultants, especially when this activity is considered by the Rank and Tenure Committee to be a service beneficial to the University. - 4.7 Service to the Wider Community.
+Service to the wider community includes participation in activities and organizations outside the University where the Faculty member's academic, professional, teaching and/or research interests and competencies form the basis for such participation. - 4.8 Because serving on Faculty committees and advising student organizations are normal requirements of one's academic duties in a university, such service, in itself, shall not merit special consideration, nor does non professional service necessarily enhance one's professional competence or status.
+Nonetheless, those charged with the responsibility of evaluation may reward extensive service in these areas by taking it into account as a secondary criterion.